ynuskyd/swaggeredoc-gen/README.md

     cp path/to/your/file.yml path/to/this/project/docs/file.yml
     ```

-2. Access and visualize your Swagger documentation through the following URLs:
+2. Access and visualise your Swagger documents via URLs, as in the examples below:

    - Swagger:
        - [https://ynuskyd.github.io/swaggeredoc-gen/?q=petstore.json](https://ynuskyd.github.io/swaggeredoc-gen/?q=petstore.json)